 In this case, you should calculate email opt-in conversion from a contextual ad and a purchase conversion from a direct link.
 However, the source of the lead was a social media ad, so this is a case of a delayed conversion.
 Then, the CPL should include the social media ad, the contextual ad, and an email costs.

 You should track delayed conversions in order to have an idea where your leads come from, how people find information about you, and what path they follow.
-This will also help you understand how to shorten this way and, as a result, lower CPL.
+This will also help you understand how to shorten their journey and, as a result, lower CPL.

 Google Analytics uses multi-channel funnels to track delayed conversions.
 There, you can see conversions from all channels; you can follow their history and see how valuable these conversions were in financial terms.
 The time period to choose can be from 1 to 90 days.